 What To Serve With Roasted Turkey

 - Potatoes: Potatoes pair perfectly with turkey (and gravy of course)!
-Make classic creamy mashed potatoes, mashed sweet potatoes, cheesy potatoes au gratin or my sweet potato casserole with brown sugar topping.
-Need to save stovetop space?
-Try Instant Pot mashed potatoes.
+Make classic mashed potatoes, cheesy potatoes au gratin or my sweet potato casserole with brown sugar topping.

 - Any kind of bread!
-Crunchy garlic bread or low-carb dinner rolls and garlic butter are the perfect accompaniment for your Thanksgiving turkey.
+Crunchy garlic bread is the perfect accompaniment for your Thanksgiving turkey.

-- Veggie casserole: Make some traditional, holiday veggie casseroles to go with your main course such as my healthier green bean casserole, parmesan roasted Brussel sprouts or creamy cauliflower casserole.
+- Veggie casserole: Make some traditional, holiday veggie casseroles to go with your main course such as my healthier green bean casserole or roasted Brussel sprouts.

-- Other holiday classics: Don’t forget the homemade cranberry orange sauce, gluten-free cornbread recipe, baked brie, turkey gravy or sausage stuffing!
+- Other holiday classics: Don’t forget the homemade cranberry orange sauce, gluten-free cornbread recipe, baked brie, gravy recipe without drippings or sausage stuffing!

-- Salads: Arugula salad, red cabbage salad or brussels sprouts and bacon salad are light sides that pair well with roasted turkey.
+- Salads: Arugula salad or brussels sprouts and bacon salad are light sides that pair well with roasted turkey.

 Recipe Variations